OpenWhere/ecs-deploy/README.md

 docker run --volume ~/.aws:/root/.aws --volume ./ecs:/usr/src/app/ecs openwhere/ecs-deploy:v1.3 ./cfUpdate.py --cfparams --cluster ecs-cluster-name --name service-name --env dev --region us-east-1
 ```

 As with the JSON file definition appraoch, this script is invoked during the build process to deploy and update ECS tasks, services and register them with the load balancer.
-It can also create other AWS resources such as IAM Roles assiciated with tasks, and autoscaling targets, policies, and alarms and attach them to the ECS service.  `cfUpdate.py` will look inside the relative `ecs` directory for .template files which are assumed to be CloudFormation templates.
+It can also create other AWS resources such as IAM Roles assiciated with tasks, and autoscaling targets, policies, and alarms and attach them to the ECS service.  `cfUpdate.py` will look inside the relative `ecs` directory for .template and .yml files which are assumed to be CloudFormation templates in the JSON or YAML formats.
+The name of the template file will be used to name the created ECS Service and Task.
 Like `ecsUpdate.py` it assumes there is an existing ApplicationLoadBalancer with a listener.

 ###Setting CloudFormation Parameters
 The values after `--cfparams` are passed to the CloufFormation script.
 These can be used to set any parameters in the CloudFormation script.
-Four parameters are required after the --cfparams flag for any ECS Service and Task:
+Three parameters are required after the --cfparams flag for any ECS Service and Task:
 *--cluster: The name of the ECS cluster
-*--name: The name of the service to create
 *--env: The environment name, appended to the service to support having the same service in multiple environments within an account
 *--region: The region in which to create the Service, Task and other resources